jose-carmona/wayne/README.md

 ./mvnw compile quarkus:dev
 ```

-Before, you need ollama with llama3 LLM running.
+Before, you need to have llama3 LLM running on Ollama.

 ```shell script
 ollama run llama3:instruct